Have you ever used Airbnb? Isn’t it an amazing concept? Renting out unused space has revolutionized the lodging industry.

 Let say you live in California, USA and have a powerful computer with 16 GB RAM and 16 GB GPU.
 You have purchased it on a loan (an extra financial burden on you) for your architectural studies.
 You use it while you’re awake, but while you’re sleeping, you don’t use this powerful system.

-At the same time, across the Pacific Ocean in China, there is an another architectural student who is awake and desperately in need of extra computing power.
+At the same time, across the Pacific Ocean in China, there is another architectural student who is awake and desperately in need of extra computing power.
 He doesn’t have a powerful computer like you, but he still needs to render his architectural designs.

 What if that guy in China could pay you to use your system during your night hours for his computing needs?